menckend/writing/pages/articles/capacity/capacity-ch2-p1-layers.md

 * Layers are hierarchical
 * For any two "adjacent" layers in an architecture stack, the *lower* of the two layers is considered to be (the "hosting" layer), which *hosts* the upper of the two layers (the "<em>workload</em>" layer).
     * Conversely, the workload layer is hosted on the hosting layer.
-* The hosting layer exposes (provides) "functions" and "capacity" to the workload layer through its "interfaces"
+* The hosting layer exposes (provides) "functions" to the workload layer through its "interfaces", consuming "capacity" as it does so.
-    * A "function" is something that the hosting layer can do.
+    * A "function" is something that the hosting layer can *do* for the workload layer
-    * "Capacity" is how *much* of a function the hosting layer can do.
-    * An "interface" is an implementation of a well-defined mechanism through which the workload layer can expose/deliver functions and capacity
+    * An "interface" is an implementation of a well-defined mechanism through which the hosting and workload layers connect/communicate
+        * The hosting layer has an "up-facing" interface that presents to the workload layer
+    * "Capacity" is the set of internal resources that the hosting layer consumes in executing functions for the workload layer
+* The workload layer
+    * Accesses/requests/receives the hosting layer's "functions" through the hosting layer's "interface"
-* The workload layer consumes (receives) functions and capacity from the workload layer via its own interfaces, which implement the same well-defined mechanism as the inerfaces of the hosting layer
+        * To do so, the workload layer must implement its own "down-facing" interface, using the same well-define mechanism as the "up-facing" interface of the hosting layer.

 ## Examples of Layered Architecture Models

 Here are a couple of extremely uniquitous layered-models that crop up in IT systems architecture:

-### OSI Networking Model
+### The TCP/IP Stack

-OK, maybe a bit too on the nose, given my background, but it's certainly ubiquitous!
-In this model, there are seven layers, starting with Layer One (Physical) and rising all the way to Layer 7 (Application).
-Here, we'll take a quick look at Layers 3 (network) and (4) connection and see how they match up with the framework I discussed above.
-In that model:
+OK, maybe a bit *too* on the nose, given my background, but it's certainly ubiquitous.
+In the TCP/IP architecture, the "IP" and "transport" layers are adjacent to each other.
+More than a few systems in the real world implement the "IP layer" using the IPv4 protocol specification, and the "transport" layer using the TCP protocol specification.

-* Layer 3 (network; typically implemented as IP) is the hosting layer for layer 4 (connection; typically implemented as TCP.)
-    * L3/IP provides data transport services to the transport layer (TCP) using a well-defined interface called a "socket"
+In a common scenario (any random Linux host), the lower-layer ("IP") function/role is instantiated as software (implementing the functions defined in the IPv4 protocol standard) running as part of Linux kernel.
+The upper-layer ("transport") is instantiated the same way, substituting the TCP protocol (instead of the IP protocol).
+In that scenario, we have our two ostensible "layers" instantiated as logic being executed in kernel-space.

+So, we have our two nominal layers, but how do we make sense of them relative to the framework I laid out in the previous section?
+Well... the network (IP) layer is the "hosting" layer and:

+* It exposes two "functions" to the workload (transport/TCP) layer
+    * SEND
+    * RECV
+* The "interface" it exposes those functions through is platform dependent
+    * In a Linux operating system, for instance, [the "interface" is a large number of kernel functions](https://web.archive.org/web/20170905131225if_/https://wiki.linuxfoundation.org/images/1/1c/Network_data_flow_through_kernel.png).
+* The "capacity" that it consumes includes host CPU cycles and throughput provided by the data-link layer (a layer down)

+The "workload" layer is the transport (TCP) layer and:

+* It consumes the SEND/RECV functions from the hosting (IP) layer
+    * Using linux kernel function calls as its down-facing interface to the network layer

+#### How the TCP/IP stack stacks up

+Much as it pains me to say so, the TCP/IP stack, or the transport/network layers at least (as implemented in the Linux kernel, anyway) misses the boat on a lot of the generic characteristics/goals of a layered architecture.
+Specifically:

+* Communication isn't limited to adjacent layers
+    * The "application" layer can bypass the transport layer and access the "network" layer directly
+* The transport and network layers suffer from extremely rigid coupling
+    * They are both implemented as a set of in-kernel functions.
+(Not exactly plug-and-play if you wanted to swap out a different implementation of the TCP protocol.)

+That's *not* to say that there's something *wrong* with TCP/IP (or even how it's implemented in the Linux kernel).
+Rather, the key takeaway here is that even if we have a conceptual model that defines a layered architecture, we can easily end up with a monolithic system, depending on *how* that model gets implemented.

 <br>
 <br>